tedca77/IME/README.md

 •	Showmetadata – this will show metadata in the console
 •	redoGeocoding – this will force redoing of geocoding using lat, lon information.

+The user selects the “Root” location to start looking for photos and it will then search all subdirectories, looking for image files;

 # Places
 Each longitude and latitude value found is represented as a “Place” in IME.
 If two photos are taken at virtually the same place (and have very similar latitude and longitude), then this is identified as the same “Place” in IME and IME does not have to use the Open Street Map Service.
 (This is a good thing, because Open Street Map is a limited service, and condition of use is that it is not swamped with requests.)
 The user can specify the distance that determines if the Place is the same (in metres).
 Also, the geocoding may not identify the exact address e.g. house numbers may be slightly out.
 IME can also be given a set of known Places in the JSON, before it runs, where the correct house address can be provided. e.g. if 86 Acacia Avenue is found, but the actual address is “85 Acacia Avenue”, then this can be provided and also given a user friendly name e.g. “Our first house”.
 (Each Place added is given a unique number which can be used to allocate images to this place if they do not have longitude and latitude – see next section.)
 The IPTC metadawta specification has 5 fields for location - the user can modify how IME fills each field from the Open Stret Map values.
 The default is as follows: